A Neighborhood Initiative

 Wealth Creation

-InvestNorth envisions a North Tulsa made of thriving neighborhoods where residents prosper, firmly believing that every Tulsan deserves to live, work, and play in a quality neighborhood.
+InvestNorth believes that every Tulsan deserves to live, work, and play in a quality neighborhood.
 Our neighborhoods are integral to our identity, where we build community and prosperity.
-With this vision in mind, InvestNorth has partnered in initiatives to deeply engage residents, transform public amenities, and reimagine public housing and social services, leaving a lasting positive impact.
-Access to services and places to work, study, shop, eat, or play, and safe ways to get to those places are vital needs to ensure thriving communities.
+With this vision in mind, InvestNorth partners in initiatives and organizations that deeply engage residents, transform public amenities, and reimagine public housing and social services, leaving a lasting positive impact.

 Hawthorne

 The Hawthorne Neighborhood is home to 2,687 residents.
 Its boundaries cover 1.8 square miles between Apache Street and 36th Street North, from the Tulsa County Line to Peoria Avenue and then following Mohawk Boulevard to Lewis Avenue.
-The neighborhood is impacted by the Hawthorne Elementary, Crossover Community Center, Educare, Crossover Health Clinic, Osage Prairie Trail, Peoria Mohawk Business Park, Gilcrease Expressway, and the Peoria AERO Bus Rapid Transit route
+The neighborhood is home to the Hawthorne Elementary, Crossover Community Center, Educare, Crossover Health Clinic, Osage Prairie Trail, Peoria Mohawk Business Park, Gilcrease Expressway, and the Peoria AERO Bus Rapid Transit route.

 Whitman